AI Product Placement: Put Products into Realistic Scenes

 Can the same product be placed into multiple environments?

 Yes.
 Once isolated, a single product image can be placed into as many scenes as needed without reshooting or re-editing the source.
+Use background swap for quick environment changes, or lifestyle scene rendering for full room compositions.

 Do placed products receive realistic shadows automatically?